moehriegitt/vastringify/README.md

 The format specifiers in this printing mechanism serve to define which output format should be used, as they are not needed for type information.
-The format specifier "%v" can be used as a generic 'default' output format.
+The format specifier "~v" can be used as a generic 'default' output format.

 ### Format Specifiers

-Like in C, a format specifier begins with '%' followed by:
+A format specifier begins with `~`, and what follows is similar to C:

  - a list of flag characters
  - a width specifier